 The following forces contribute significantly to low frequency motion and should be considered:

 Wind forces: the wind gust spectrum (see 6.2, 7.5.8, and 7.6.6) should be used to model the wind speed variation from the average wind speed.
-The mean wind speed which is used as a parameter in most gust spectrum models should be the same as the wind speed used to estimate the mean wind force.
+The mean wind speed, which is used as a parameter in most gust spectrum models, should be the same as the wind speed used to estimate the mean wind force.
 Simiu and Leigh (1983) [222] discuss the calculation of time varying forces on the platform from the wind gust spectrum.

 Wave/current forces: a force spectrum for slowly varying (low frequency) wave drift forces should be estimated for the appropriate wave conditions (see 7.5.8 and 7.6.6).